YoAquinJs/pacman/README.md

 # Retro Pacman (In Development)

 Pacman is a classic arcade game where the player controls a character to eat all the food on a map while avoiding ghosts.
-This repository contains an implementation of the Pacman game in Lua with the Love2D framework, which can be played in desktop (Linux and Windows).
+This repository contains an implementation of the Pacman game in Lua with the Love2D framework, which can be played on desktop (Linux and Windows).

 ## Installation